What is sunflower oil?

-A variety of oils can be used for baking.
-Sunflower is the one we use most often at Good Food as it has a subtle flavour.
-Other mild-tasting oils include vegetable, corn, safflower and rapeseed oil.
+A variety of oils can be used for baking including vegetable, corn, safflower and rapeseed oil.
 Strong-tasting oils like olive, sesame and walnut oil are not generally suitable, although some people enjoy the distinct flavour that a mild olive oil imparts.
 Cake recipes that use oil instead of butter are ideal for those with a dairy allergy or intolerance.

 Oil produces a moist cake that keeps well, usually three or four days.
 It is popularly used in carrot cake.

 Sunflower and vegetable oil can be substituted for each other.

 If you’re deep-frying with sunflower oil, follow our guide on how to deep-fry safely.

 Keep in a sealed bottle in a cool, dry place.
 Will keep for around one year.